obi-ontology/obi-ontology.org/docs/data-categorical.md

 <img align="right" src="/assets/images/docs/data_john_sex_vs.png">

-A categorical value specification can point to the possible choices (which will vary depending on experimental protocol):
+A categorical value specification can point to the possible choices (which will vary depending on experimental protocol).

+This provides a way of further constraining any kind of class-level 'has quality' constraint established at a more abstract level.

 <br clear="right">